 - Management fees.
 Sometimes referred to as the management expense ratio (MER).
 This fee is charged by the ETF issuer and is usually included in the unit price.

 - Brokerage fees.
 Paid whenever you buy or sell ETF units.
-These fees vary depending on the online broker, and many have eliminated their commissions on ETFs as of fall 2019.
+These fees vary depending on the online broker, and most brokerages in Ireland have yet to eliminate their commissions on ETFs as of 2021.

 - The buy/sell spread.
-This is the difference between the highest price you’re willing to pay for an ETF unit and the lowest price at which a seller will sell.
+This is the difference between the highest price you’re willing to pay for an ETF unit and the lowest price at which a seller is willing to sell at.

 Physical ETFs vs. synthetic ETFs